eytanbiala/MyMovies/README.md

 MyMovies lets you see the most popular movies according to [themoviedb](https://www.themoviedb.org/?language=en).

 Users can save movies to their Favorites in order to plan which movies they want to watch.

+To build, open MyMovies.xcodeproj and run in Xcode.